danerichardson/GITResources/README.md

 Git Bash is the cli used for github

-pwd = print working directory - dispays full path to working directory clear = clear all commands in interface ls = list files and folders in current directory (dir) cd = change working directory
+pwd = print working directory - dispays full path to working directory/r/n clear = clear all commands in interface ls = list files and folders in current directory (dir) cd = change working directory